 UN DESA | DPAD | Development Policy Analysis Division

-There are currently 49 countries designated by the United Nations as least developed countries (LDCs).
+LDCs are low-income countries confronting severe structural impediments to sustainable development.
+There are currently 48 countries designated by the United Nations as least developed countries (LDCs).